 Summer assistantships are available, yet are small in number and are dependent upon funding.
-Summer assistants usually work 20 hours per week for a six-week period, or a total of 120 hours, or 10 hours per week for a six-week period, or a total of 60 hours.
+Summer assistants usually work a total of 120 hours during a six-week period (full-time), or a total of 60 for a six-week period (half-time.)